Traces

 Projection (1:15)

-Part of a larger body of work, this piece was projected onto the Caliza at the 2024 Digital Graffiti Projection Mapping Festival in Alys Beach, Florida, alongside other ASH Scholars and Digital Storytelling students from the University of Missouri.
+Initially shown as part of a larger body of work, this piece was projected onto the Caliza at the 2024 Digital Graffiti Projection Mapping Festival in Alys Beach, Florida, alongside other ASH Scholars and Digital Storytelling students from the University of Missouri.
 These projections were over 250 feet long and required three professionally rigged projectors.